Marcel5751/garbage-collection-calendar-bremen/README.md

  - Prerequisite: Python 3.7 installed
  - run pip install -r Requirements.txt
  - run script with "python main.py strassenname hausnummer
+ - it is also possible to specify the years for which the calendar entries should be garhered

 ## About the Project